sourcesimian/vpn-porthole/PROFILES.md

 ### Cisco Hostscan Stubbed
 Interestingly, if you happen to know exactly what to submit to the VPN entrypoint it is possible to satisfy the check without needing to install or run the Cisco Hostscan software.
-The example fragments below may help you achieve this.
+If you don't know, it is possible to find out using [Hostscan Bypass](https://gilks.github.io/post/cisco-hostscan-bypass/).
+The example fragments below will help you achieve this.

 _CAUTION: in using this technique you will most likely contravene the usage policy for the VPN endpoint._